 In addition, we’ve built a powerful, easy-to-use fixture editor right into the application so you can create custom profiles or make changes to the imported or built-in profiles.

 If a fixture profile is not included in Lightkey, we recommend the following:

 Our constantly growing online fixture library contains high-quality profiles in Lightkey’s native format.
 This is the first place to look for missing profiles.

 We can create a profile for your fixture if you send us the DMX specification (often available as a PDF).
-Please use our contact form.
-We will usually send you the profile within seven days.
+Simply use this web form.

 Create a profile using Lightkey’s built-in fixture editor or import a profile in the formats SSL2 (Sunlite) or PFF/FXT (DMX FreeStyler).
 There are thousands of profiles available on the Internet.
 Imported fixture profiles may need a bit of editing in the fixture editor before they work correctly with Lightkey.

 Absolutely.
 Lightkey includes a powerful, easy-to-use fixture editor built right in the application.
 This way you can quickly jump to a fixture’s profile and don’t need to restart the app after making changes.